 Mertzlufft Law PLLC reserves the right to moderate, respond to, clarify, supplement, remove, or request removal of any commentary by any party which is connected to any of its social media channels for any reason.

 Mertzlufft Law PLLC may provide information related to pricing or quotations on this website or associated services.
 Such pricing or quotations are provided for information purposes only, and do not in any way constitute an offer or a binding quote or estimate.
 Engagements with Mertzlufft Law and binding fee arrangements are set forth in engagement agreements between Mertzlufft Law and individual clients, only.
 Such advertised pricing and quotations are for services including only those services that are, in our judgment with respect to each individual case, necessary for providing the service to which they refer.

-Our website, the materials on our website, and any associated services are provided on an 'as is' basis.
+Our website, the materials on our website, any associated services, and any third-party links are provided on an ‘as is’ basis.
 To the extent permitted by law, Mertzlufft Law PLLC makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property, or other violation of rights.